valenloayzav/Analysis-of-the-Global-Developer-Landscape/dashboards/README.md

-# 📊 IBM Cognos Dashboards
+# 📊 Analysis if the Global Developer Landscape

 This folder contains the dashboards developed as part of the **IBM Data Analyst Capstone Project**.
 The visualizations were created in **IBM Cognos Analytics** to explore insights from the Stack Overflow Developer Survey dataset.